freegggg0705/GoogleAppScriptArchive/readme.md

 WhatsappParserGitCLone.md: About Installation Whatsapp Parser by Gitclone instruction archive
-WhatsappParser-website - GGGG and freeGGGG amended - 25052025.md : Add grid view and collapse text thread with text font and text thread height and width adjustment.
+WhatsappParser-website - GGGG and freeGGGG amended - 25052025.md : Add grid view and collapse text thread with text font and text thread height and width adjustment. csv_viewer_welldone2.html : Csv viewer based on WhatsappChat parser with functionality
+index.html : image gallery viewer based on WhatsappChat parser look

 Wallabag.md:About installation of wallabag Instruction

-csv_viewer_welldone2.html : Csv viewer based on WhatsappChat parser with functionality

 linuxdo_python_selenium_rss.md : Use Selenium in python to fetch rss from linuxdo linuxdo_python_direct_text_parse.md : Use selenium in python to fetch thread by beautifulsoup